Murphy Center: Volleyball

-Indoor Track and Field
+Indoor track and field

 When the bleachers are retracted, the upper concourse of the arena can also serve as an indoor track and field facility.
 The texture of the concourse's floor is designed to accommodate such events, and the lines for the running lanes are permanently painted onto the floor.
 Murphy Center has been home to 24 total Ohio Valley and Sun Belt Conference Indoor Championships.

-Murphy Center is also famous for the creation of NCAA Indoor Last Chance Meets.
-In 1976, MTSU head coach track and field coach Dean Hayes got together with several other coaches looking for one final opportunity for their athletes to qualify for the NCAA Indoor Championships.
+Murphy Center is also known for the creation of NCAA Indoor Last Chance Meets.
+In 1976, MTSU track and field head coach Dean Hayes got together with several other coaches looking for one final opportunity for their athletes to qualify for the NCAA Indoor Championships.
 The coaches held a meet at Murphy Center the week before the nationals, that would later go on to be known as NCAA Last Chance Meets.
-Today, there are at least six Last Chance Meets around the nation including; Ames, Iowa (Iowa State), South Bend, Ind.
-(Notre Dame), Blacksburg, Va.
-(Virginia Tech), Lincoln, Neb.
-(Nebraska), Fayetteville, Ark.
-(Arkansas), and Gainesville, Fla.
-(Florida).
+Today, there are at least six Last Chance Meets around the nation, including in Ames, Iowa (Iowa State), South Bend, Indiana (Notre Dame), Blacksburg, Virginia (Virginia Tech), Lincoln, Nebraska (Nebraska), Fayetteville, Arkansas (Arkansas), and Gainesville, Florida (Florida).

 Music venue

 Especially during the 1970s and 1980s, but even through the late 1990s, Murphy Center was one of the Nashville area's premier concert venues, having the largest capacity of any suitable indoor facility in the region.
 Notably, Elvis Presley played a series of five sold-out shows in the arena in 1974 and 1975.
 Bruce Springsteen and the E Street Band played a concert on December 9, 1984 as part of the Born in the U.S.A.
 Tour.
-U2 played the Center in 1987 to a sold-out crowd as part of their Joshua Tree Tour.
+U2 played the center in 1987 to a sold-out crowd as part of their Joshua Tree Tour.
 On February 20, 1989, Bon Jovi played to a sold-out, standing room-only crowd during their New Jersey Syndicate Tour.
 However, the frequency and notability of concerts began to drop as trends changed.
 Large touring shows became more elaborate and demanded larger and more modern venues, such as the Starwood Amphitheatre in Antioch (built in 1985, closed in 2006) and the Bridgestone Arena in Nashville (built in 1996).
 Occasional concerts are still staged at Murphy Center, although they are typically geared toward the MTSU student body and feature lower-tier artists that draw smaller crowds.
 In 1991, Murphy Center gained notability as the site of the Judds' farewell concert as regular touring act, although they have since performed several shows together.
 Portions of Garth Brooks' 1992 NBC television special, This Is Garth Brooks, were also filmed at Murphy Center.